visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 section and continuing until the toroidal and poloidal windings are known or the maximum number of punctures is reached.
 If an accurate winding pair is determined, then the puncture points are connected based on it.
-For more information, refer to the following resources.
+For more information, refer to the following resources:

 :download:`A.R.
 Sanderson, G. Chen, X. Tricoche, E. Cohen.
 “Understanding Quasi-Periodic Fieldlines and Their Topology in Toroidal Magnetic Fields,” In Topological